ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 - `attr` - (other HTML attributes applied on the HTML table element), for example:
     - `attr: { 'data-some-data-attribute-you-need': 'foo' }`
 - `table_body_class` and `table_body_attr` are the same as mentioned earlier, but applied on the table element
-- `show_head_cols_if_empty` - (default: `false`), by default, when `body_rows` is empty, the table component does not show the table header, but you may want to have it because for example rows are rendered dynamically with JavaScript on the browser side.
+- `show_head_cols_if_empty` - (default: `false`), by default, when `body_rows` is empty, the table component doesn't show the table header, but you may want to have it because for example rows are rendered dynamically with JavaScript on the browser side.

 To avoid wrapping headline inside the form, as it's done in the earlier example, you can `embed` table and override the `between_header_and_table` block: